lrios954/GroupHomework/README.md

 GroupHomework
 =============

-Luis Gutierrez & Christian Poveda Homework for Computational Physics Course at Uniandes
+Luis Gutierrez, Christian Poveda and Juanita Lara Homework for Computational Physics Course at Uniandes